-Sheffield’s New Constellation journey is an adventure into the future: a process to explore, imagine and start shaping a future for Sheffield that fully reflects the potential of its incredible people and places.
+Sheffield’s New Constellation journey was an adventure into the future for a diverse group of Sheffielders: a process to connect, explore, imagine and begin shaping a future for Sheffield that fully reflects the potential of its incredible people and places.

 Over three meetings in autumn 2021 (late September, late November and early December) a diverse group of 28 people from many walks of life across Sheffield came together for a journey to explore and imagine how things could be different in the city, and what’s needed to make that a reality.

 Together we examined this moment in Sheffield’s history, the past that has brought us here, and the future we want to build together.
 We explored what we will need to leave behind, what we want to keep in our sights from the Sheffield of today, and the guiding principles that could help us reach towards a brighter future for all.

 The sessions combined storytelling, sound, reflective practices and group workshops, in a way that enabled people very different from each other to find common ground and common purpose, and to build relationships with people across the city that they do not normally meet.

 It wasn’t always easy, we had honest and difficult conversations about the history of how citizens have been treated in Sheffield and about the different kinds of structural inequality that persist in the city.
 Though some of it was hard, it was a rare opportunity to have these conversations so openly.
 They are an important part of the process of change.

 The crew has chosen to continue working as a group to support each other and explore next steps, including how to engage and work with others.
 They know this is one of many initiatives and projects in Sheffield that can help the city think about what it needs to do, and how, if we are to build a better future together.
 We see this as one contribution to a much larger whole and in time will reach out to others to join forces and collaborate.